Making Sense of Social Data

 By Doug Palmer, Vikram Mahidhar and Dan Elbert > Photography by Matt Lennert > Infographics by Ilovedust

-In 2010, Google’s Eric Schmidt said: “I don’t believe society understands what happens when everything is available, knowable and recorded by everyone all the time.”1 He was referring to the fact that in the digital world, data is everywhere.
-We create it constantly, often without our knowledge or permission and with the bytes we leave behind, we leak information about our actions, whereabouts and characteristics.
+In 2010, Google’s Eric Schmidt said that “I don’t believe society understands what happens when everything is available, knowable and recorded by everyone all the time.”1 He was referring to the fact that in the digital world, data are everywhere.
+We create them constantly, often without our knowledge or permission, and with the bytes we leave behind, we leak information about our actions, whereabouts and characteristics.

 Still, very few companies are able to act on this kind of information, let alone accumulate it.
 However, as we will explore, what it takes goes beyond just an analytics solution.

 Customer analytics is hardly news to most executives; organizations have been gradually embracing it over the last 20 years.
 Amazon.com was an early leader in this space, for instance, pioneering the art of using buyer behavior to personalize its site.
 For Amazon.com, no click goes unnoticed.
 Its model of the customer has very little to do with your name, age and address, and everything to do with what the company been able to learn about you by studying your data trails.

 But even some organizations that long predate the digital age are masters at analysis.
 Credit card issuers, for instance, have for decades used data to predict everything from spending patterns to risky behavior.
 Continental Airlines, which was founded in 1934 and recently merged with United, is another example.
 For its most profitable customers, the company tracks every kind of “flight disruption” that might lead them to switch carriers.
 Whenever one of them is delayed, or if the airline loses their bag, cabin crews are automatically alerted the next time they fly.2